noelchapkowski/hub-version-extension/README.md

 - Works on any ArcGIS Hub site, including those using custom domains
 - Detects locale from page metadata
+- Grabs the Site ID and Site Title from the public Hub Domains service
 - Auto-injected overlay that doesn't interfere with the page
 - Easy to use, no configuration needed